edb-c/the-gradebook-old/README.md

 # The Gradebook application

-This application is created to
+This application is created to demonstrate ability to
+  - Build a complete Ruby on Rails application that allows teachers and/or students to record and/or review course assignments and grades.
+  - Develop database design and normailization
+  - Manage related data through complex forms and RESTful routes.
+  - Implement standard user authentication as well as login from Facebook
+  - Develop views using Materialize CSS for responsive design

+# This application allows a Teacher to
+  - Register for an account
+  - Log into their account
+  - Log out of their account

-# This application allows a user to
+# This application allows a Student to
   - Register for an account
   - Log into their account
   - Log out of their account

 # Installation Steps need to run this locally